The Top 5 Reminder Apps for iOS and Android

 3. Pocket

-I’ve always been an I’veof “information overload” d”.
-I love having all” kinds of information from all types of sources on my phone.
+I’ve always been an “information overload”.
+I love having all” kinds of information from all sources on my phone.
 But then I realized how overwhelming it was.
 I started reading articles from various sources and bookmarking them in a single place.

 Then I remembered Pocket.

-Pocket is a “read later” app th “t allows y “u to save articles, videos, and web pages to your phone.
-You can even create custom folders for saving items you’re interested iyou’reike it because it’s easy to use—iit’slike a digital’s list.
-When I find something interesting on the internet, I tap on the link, and Pocket saves it.
+Pocket is a “read later” app that allows “you to save articles, videos, and web pages to your phone.
+You can even create custom folders for saving items you’re interested in because it’s easy to use—like a digital list.
+When I find something interesting online, I tap the link, and Pocket saves it.
 That’s it.

-4. SprinThat’springpad is an app that allows you to organize everything in your life.
+4. SprinThat’springpad is an app that organizes everything in your life.
 With Springpad, you can create lists of everything from places to recipes to ideas.
 You can also add photos to your lists to easily remember everything you need to do.

 5. iPhoto Reminders